Food presentation: Science

 Modern science can illuminate how and why people respond in certain ways to food plating and presentation.
 According to a sociological study, people react differently to various aesthetic principles such as color, composition (including a number of components, placement of components, and use of negative space), design, and the organization of a plate.
 They found that participants responded best to plates with four different colors, three different components, some empty space, and with a disorganized and casual design.
 This research is particularly important because understanding how food presentation affects how people eat can be used in the study of health and nutrition.
-For instance, another study showed that participants who ate off of uncleaned tables (i.e. all uneaten food was left on the table) ate less than those that had their tables periodically cleaned.
-This is presumably because those that could see the leftovers of what they had eaten were less likely to take more food.
-This could be useful, for instance, in combatting the obesity endemic.
+For instance, another study showed that participants who ate off of uncleaned tables (i.e. all uneaten food was left on the table) ate less than those who had their tables periodically cleaned.
+This is presumably because those who could see the leftovers of what they had eaten were less likely to take more food.
+This could be useful, for instance, in combating the obesity endemic.
 Another example of science in food aesthetics is the development of molecular food in Spain, which emphasizes the essence of food using scientific elements.
-Molecular science can break down the roles of carbohydrates and protein in order to isolate what creates particular tastes.
+Molecular science can break down the roles of carbohydrates and proteins in order to isolate what creates particular tastes.
 For instance, modern science makes it possible to freeze ice cream using liquid nitrogen and create wine using sugars, creating efficient and visually interesting new dishes.